dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-04-03-the-inalienable-property-rights-of-bitcoin.md

 difficult to get a private key from a public key that it is not only uneconomical, it is virtually impossible.\]

-> \"With cryptography in the digital domain there is an impenetrable
+> With cryptography in the digital domain there is an impenetrable
 > asymmetric defense advantage.
 It\'s like everyone is walking around
-> with a nuke proof personal force field.\" ---[Adam
+> with a nuke proof personal force field. ---[Adam
 > Back](https://twitter.com/adam3us/status/1505087191554351109?s=20&t=Sgn7g5fHzCV05gIaD4Q7cA)

 Your private key is secure because no amount of compute will ever be